 - The approved driving instructor (ADI) part 1 test is a theory test.
 It’s the first of 3 tests you have to pass to qualify as an ADI.

-- You must have been accepted to start the qualifying process by the Driver and Vehicle Standards Agency (DVSA) before you book the ADI Part 1 test.
+- You must have been accepted to start the qualifying process by the Driver and Vehicle Standards Agency (DVSA) and check Disclosure and Barring Service (DBS) before you book the ADI Part 1 test.

 - The test takes around 1 hour 45 minutes with 100 questions and includes:

 - hazard perception

 - Prepare for the multiple choice questions test and you will have 25 questions each in these 4 categories:

 - road procedure

 - driving test, disabilities, Diving - the essential skills and the law

 - traffic signs and signals, car control, pedestrians, the highway code and mechanical knowledge

 - You must pass both parts at the same time to pass the test.